NUISANCEMC/HEPData/README.md

 * `12345/MyCrossSection:BackgroundPrediction`: This reference refers specifically to the `BackgroundPrediction` [Dependent Variable](#dependent-variable) in table `MyCrossSection` in HepData record `12345`.
 * `12345/additionaldata.yaml`: This reference refers to an [Additional Resource File](#additional-resources) named `additionaldata.yaml` in HepData record `12345`.
 * `12345/flux.root:flux_numu`: This reference refers to a specific object (in this case a histogram) named `flux_numu` in [Additional Resource File](#additional-resources) `flux.root` in HepData record `12345`.

+#### A Note on HepData sandboxed records

+Because the HepData REST API differentiates between public and sandboxed records, a separate type, `hepdata-sandbox`, must be defined to enable access to records that are in the sandbox.
+Public records should never link to sandboxed records, but sandboxed records may link to either other sandboxed records or public records.

 ### Reference utilities